mjlodge/ortalctl/README.md

 ## Hardware configuration

-The program assumes that the Mertik control board's 3 wires are connected to Raspberry Pi pins 17, 27 and 22 on the GPIO.
+The program assumes that the Mertik control board's 3 wires are connected to 3 relays using Raspberry Pi pins 17, 27 and 22 on the GPIO.
 Raspberry Pi GPIO numbering is confusing: these are the Broadcom pin numbers and those three pins are actually next to each other on the Pi GPIO connector.
 The first relay drives control wire 1 on the Mertik 4-wire connector, the second control wire 2,